code-charity/youtube/README.md

 #### Credits
 Big thanks to all our [contributors](https://github.com/ImprovedTube/ImprovedTube/graphs/contributors)!
-Improvedtube Interface/Layout is designed with our library [Satus](https://github.com/victor-savinov/satus), to manage settings efficiently.
+Improvedtube's Interface/Layout is designed with our library [Satus](https://github.com/victor-savinov/satus), to manage settings efficiently.
 #### Translations:
 You can help us translate ImprovedTube into your language ♡.
 Please, check the [wiki page](https://github.com/ImprovedTube/ImprovedTube/wiki/Translations).